Sneferu/austindex/readme.md

 **Barley Bean** Little place on South Lamar.
 Very large drink selection and tasty baked goods.

+**Nate's Baked Goods and Coffee** Bakery and coffee shop east of Lamar which also carries breakfast options.
+Definitely try the Charlie Sheen and the cinnamon roll.

 **Zhi Tea** East side tea shop with a massive selection of loose-leaf teas, both true and herbal.
 The owner is extremely friendly and the sample flights make bulk buying easy.

 **West China Tea** Eclectic tea shop specializing in unique varietals imported directly from China.
 Owner is extremely knowledgeable about tea craft and culture.